 Do I need a COVID test to fly?

-What kind of test would ideally be administered?
+What kind of COVID test should I take?

 As of now, the primary method is a nasopharyngeal swab, which is a swab through the nose and the back of the throat.
 However, some tests are being developed so the test can be administered using saliva sample.

 Where can I get tested?